iamwhil/graph19/README.md

 end
 ```

 Here we see two things.

-One a field directly included on the Mutation Type.
+One - a field directly included on the Mutation Type.
 This field would show up in EVERY schema for every app we launch from this code base.
 This is probably a bad idea and will never be the case.
 So lets not do this.

-The second thing we see is the `include Users::Mutations`.
+Two - the `include Users::Mutations`.
 This could be pulled in with the ConcernDirectory so we don't hard code it.
 Here in this example we're explicitly including it to illustrate what is going on.
 We're including the Users::Mutations defined at `components/users/app/graphql/users/mutations.rb`.

 What a good illustration.
 I'm a regular Bob Ross.